VIPP Social determinants of health

 Goal 3: Encourage social norms that promote safety and health

-Social norms are the values, beliefs, attitudes, and/or behaviors shared by a group of people.
+Social norms are the values, beliefs, attitudes, and/or behaviors a group shares.
 Social norms vary by social group, and individuals may alter their behavior to conform to different groups.
 Social norms can protect against violence, but they can also encourage violence.
-For instance, cultural acceptance of violence, either as a normal method of resolving conflict or as a usual part of rearing a child, is a risk factor for all types of interpersonal violence.
+For instance, cultural acceptance of violence, either as a standard method of resolving conflict or as a usual part of rearing a child, is a risk factor for all types of interpersonal violence.

 The social norms approach to health promotion assumes that people have misperceptions of the attitudes and behavior of others in their peer groups or communities.
-For example, a perception might be that most adolescents in Utah vape nicotine, but the data show us that only 12.4% of Utah adolescents actually vape.
-This misperception may be used by individuals to justify vaping thereby increasing the prevalence.
+For example, a perception might be that most Utah adolescents vape nicotine, but the data show that only 12.4% of Utah adolescents actually vape.
+This misperception may be used by individuals to justify vaping, thereby increasing the prevalence.

-Additionally, people are less likely to speak out against a perceived norm, reinforcing social tolerance of it.
+Additionally, people are less likely to speak out against a perceived norm, reinforcing social tolerance.
 The social norms approach seeks to correct these misperceptions by giving people a more realistic sense of the actual social norms in the community.
-Social norms approaches such as bystander interventions have also reported some success in changing the attitudes of male peer groups towards risky sexual behaviors.
+Social norms approaches, such as bystander interventions, have also reported some success in changing the attitudes of male peer groups towards risky sexual behaviors.

 Approaches